metaplex-foundation/developer-hub/src/pages/bubblegum/hashed-nft-data.md

 First the metadata is hashed, using the keccak-256 hash function.
 Keccak-256 is much stronger than SHA-256, and is used in Solana as well as other blockchains such as Ethereum.

 Note that the metadata is hashed, and then hashed again with the `seller_fee_basis_points`.
 This makes it easier for marketplaces to validate seller fee basis points, because they do not have to pass a full `MetadataArgs` struct around (which can be up to 457 bytes in length).
-Instead, they can pass a 32-byte array of already-hashed `MetadataArgs`, and the `u16` `seller_fee_basis_points`, and by hashing them together they can recreate the data hash.
+Instead, they can pass a 32-byte array of already-hashed `MetadataArgs`, and the `u16` (2 bytes) `seller_fee_basis_points`, and by hashing them together they can recreate the data hash.

 ```rust
 /// Computes the hash of the metadata.